Salvia leucophylla

-Salvia leucophylla, the San Luis purple sage, purple sage, or gray sage, is an aromatic sage native to the southern coastal mountain ranges of the Californias.
+Salvia leucophylla, the San Luis purple sage or gray sage, is an aromatic sage native to the southern coastal mountain ranges of the Californias.

 Description

 S. leucophylla is an evergreen shrub that grows up to 1 to 1.5 m tall and wide.
 The leaves are a light green in the spring, turning grayish-white as they mature, with graceful branches that arch to the ground, sometimes rooting when they touch the ground.
 Flowers grow in tight whorls on 15 to 20 cm long inflorescences, with a pinkish-purple flowering stem.
 The 2.5 cm flowers are pinkish-purple, held in a purple-tinged gray calyx.

 Taxonomy

 The plant's specific epithet, leucophylla, describes the light grayish leaves.
 The type specimen was collected near Santa Barbara, California, by Scottish botanist David Douglas and named by Edward Lee Greene in 1892.
 The common names refer to the pale purple flowers (purple sage) or to the grayish leaves (gray sage).